 Do you feel anger, jealousy, and resentment because your child isn’t who you dreamed of when you thought about being a parent?
 Do you feel way over your head and that you and your child have been short-changed due to a medical diagnosis?
 Grieving over a life you prepared for and fantasized about is totally normal and actually very healthy.
-Us moms feel such shame around grieving because we are supposed to be thankful and grateful for what we have.
+Us moms feel such shame around grieving because we are supposed to be thankful for what we have.
 But sometimes life has other plans, and we are just along for the ride.

 Every mom who has a child with a neurological disability, autism, epilepsy, etc., grieves.
 It is because of fear of the unknown and sadness that our child may suffer and we don’t know how to help them.
 We are angry that all the dreams we had might never happen and we feel worried that life will be harder than our children and we can handle.

 Grieving doesn’t mean that you don’t love your child and that you think there is something wrong with them, or that you aren’t going to do everything in your power to give them happiness.
 But grieving is for us because if we can’t grieve, we can never get to acceptance and can never be the mother that our child needs.

 If we spend all our time and energy in a state of resistance, we can never have the strength we need, or our children need to thrive in life.
 The first stage of grief and what this episode is about is denial.
 Denial comes in all shapes and sizes and is a natural defense mechanism to protect us.
 Sometimes the fear is so great, that denial is a way that makes us not have to face the fear.
 The goal is to recognize the areas that we really shouldn’t ignore and realize we are stronger than we think, and we find the answers along the way.